Enter, Meditation.

 One-on-one support in creating a sustainable mediation practice tailored to suit your lifestyle

 The weekly outline below may slightly vary.
 Each day you can expect pleasant arrival/check-in, gentle movement, meditation practices, thorough guidance, science based lectures and time for questions.
+You may like to bring a notebook along as there will be journal prompts, and time for reflection and note-taking.

-WEEK 1 - introduction to meditation
+WEEK 1 - science of meditation & stress

 Why meditate, the Stress Response Cycle and the Science of Stress, Radical Rest